-${}^{b}\dot{M}{a} = L/(0.1c^{2})$
+${}^{b}\dot{M}{a} = L/(0.1c^{2}).$

-4.1 Fiducial Simulation: effect of radiation force
+4.1 Fiducial simulation: effect of radiation force

-We first run a fiducial simulation, for the soft state SED in Fig.1, assuming $L/L{\rm Edd} = 0.3$ .
-We include all radiation force terms (electron scattering, bound-free and line), attenuation of these effects and fiducial inner corona defined by Eq.3.
-The derived density and temperature structure are shown in the Appendix (top left in Fig.B1) and the total mass loss rate through the outer boundary is $21 \times 10^{18}$ g s-1 (see Table 1).
-The black lines in Fig.4 show the column density (upper panel) and velocity (lower panel) as a function of inclination angle for this simulation, with Fe xxv1 as the solid line and Fe xxv1 as dashed.
+We first run a fiducial simulation, for the soft state SED in Fig. 1, assuming $L/L{Edd} = 0.3$.
+We include all radiation force terms (electron scattering, bound-free, and line), attenuation of these effects, and fiducial inner corona defined by equation (3).
+The derived density and temperature structure are shown in Appendix B (top left in Fig. B1) and the total mass-loss rate through the outer boundary is 21×10^{18} g s-1 (see Table 1).
+The black lines in Fig. 4 show the column density (upper panel) and velocity (lower panel) as a function of inclination angle for this simulation, with Fe XXVI as the solid line and Fe XXV as dashed.

-We compare this to the results from a simulation where we turn off all the radiation force terms and their attenuation except inner corona (M = 0 in Eq.3), so that the wind only is thermally driven (top middle in Fig. B1 and red lines in Fig. 4).
-This simulation has much lower total mass loss rate, of $8.7 \times 10^{18}$ g s-1, so it is clear that radiation force is important, and that this wind is better described as thermal-radiative rather than simply thermal.
+We compare this to the results from a simulation where we turnoff all the radiation force terms and their attenuation except inner corona (M = 0 in equation 3), so that the wind only is thermally driven (top middle in Fig. B1 and red lines in Fig. 4).
+This simulation has much lower total mass-loss rate, of 8.7×10^{18} g s-1, so it is clear that radiation force is important, and that this wind is better described as thermal-radiative rather than simply thermal.
 The thermal wind has a very low velocity at high inclination angles, close to the equatorial plane of the disc, so it has very large column density in these directions.
-Neither of these matches well to the observations at the inferred high inclination angle of H 1743-322 (shown by the cyan points).
+Neither of these matches well to the observations at the inferred high inclination angle of H1743-322 (shown by the cyan points).

 Including the full radiation force terms gives a dramatic increase in velocity at large inclination angles.
-This is because this material close to the disc is mainly on the middle branch of the thermal equilibrium curve i.e. is at an ionisation parameter close to $\xi \sim 170$ , with the corresponding temperature which is substantially less than the Compton temperature, so the material forms a mainly static atmosphere rather than an outflowing corona (Higginbottom & Proga 2015; Higginbottom et al. 2018).
+This is because this material close to the disc is mainly on the middle branch of the thermal equilibrium curve, i.e. at an ionization parameter close to $\xi \sim 170$, with the corresponding temperature that is substantially less than the Compton temperature, so the material forms a mainly static atmosphere rather than an outflowing corona (Higginbottom & Proga 2015; Higginbottom et al. 2018).
 The presence of the middle branch of the S curve for this soft continuum spectrum gives the difference between these calculations and the earlier exploration of Proga & Kallman (2002), where they showed that the radiative force was negligible for a much harder continuum.

-Instead, when radiation force is included, this warm, partially ionised material has enough opacity for bound-free and boundbound opacity to accelerate it out so it can escape as a wind.
-This increases in velocity more than offsets the increased amount of material which escapes, so the column density decreases.
+Instead, when radiation force is included, this warm, partially ionized material has enough opacity for bound-free and bound- bound opacity to accelerate it out so it can escape as a wind.
+This increases in velocity more than offsets the increased amount of material that escapes, so the column density decreases.